About the Journal

 Open Access Statement

-Colombia Forestal is an open access journal, which means that all content is freely available without charge to the user or their institution.
-Users can read, download, copy, distribute, print, search, or link to the full texts of articles, or use them for any other lawful purpose, without seeking prior permission from the publisher or the author.
-All of the above, in accordance with the BOAI definition of open access
+Colombia Forestal is an open-access journal, which means that all content is freely available without charge to the user or their institution.
+Users can read, download, copy, distribute, print, search, or link to the full-text articles, or use them for any other lawful purpose, without prior permission from the editor or author.
+All of the above is in accordance with the BOAI definition of open access.

 Peer Review Process